structurizr/dsl/docs/language-reference.md

     opacity <integer: 0-100>
     metadata <true|false>
     description <true|false>
+    properties {
+        name value
     }
+}
 ```

-Please note that element styles are designed to work with the Structurizr cloud service/on-premises installation, and may not be fully supported by the PlantUML, Mermaid, etc export formats.
+Please note that element styles are designed to work with the Structurizr cloud service/on-premises installation/Lite, and may not be fully supported by the PlantUML, Mermaid, etc export formats.

 Important note: see [Help - Icons](https://structurizr.com/help/icons) if you are specifying an element style icon via a URL.